iamayala/iamayala/README.md

 I am a software engineer based in Kigali, Rwanda and I currently working for a cool company that builds software.

+I am passionate about developing highly scalable, resilient applications.
+I love everything from the database, to microservices, to the frontend.
+I find amazing to think about how all pieces work together to provide a fast and pleasurable experience to end users, mainly because they have no clue how complex that "simple" app is.

 ## Let's Connect :handshake: